Georgy Bazilevich

-Georgy Dmitrievich Bazilevich (26 January 1889 – 3 March 1939) was a Soviet komkor (corps commander).
+Georgy Dmitrievich Bazilevich (Гео́ргий Дми́триевич Базиле́вич; 26 January 1889 – 3 March 1939) was a Soviet komkor (corps commander).
 He fought for the Imperial Russian Army during World War I before going over to the Bolsheviks in the subsequent Civil War.
 He was awarded the Order of the Red Banner (1924) and the Order of the Red Star (1938).
 During the Great Purge, he was arrested on 23 November 1938 and later executed.
 After the death of Joseph Stalin, he was rehabilitated in 1955.

 Early years

 Georgy Dmitrievich Bazilevich was born on 26 January 1889 in the village of Kriski, Novgorod-Seversky district, Chernigov Governorate into a peasant family.
 Later the family moved to Novgorod-Seversky.

 After graduating from high school in 1908, he entered the Kiev Military School, from which he graduated in 1910.
 He was promoted to officer and sent to the Pernovsky 3rd Grenadier Regiment, stationed in Moscow.
 In addition to his official duties, Bazilevich served as a regimental librarian.
 In 1913 he entered the military department of the Moscow Air School.
 At the final exam in aerobatics, his plane crashed.
 After treatment in the hospital, he returned to his unit.

 During the First World War, he fought as part of the 211th Nikolsky Infantry Regiment on the South-Western Front, where he commanded a company and a battalion.
 During the fighting he received six wounds.
 For the skillful leadership of units, personal courage and courage, Bazilevich was awarded eight military awards.
 After the February Revolution, Lieutenant Colonel Bazilevich was elected to the post of deputy chairman of the executive committee of the Special Army.
 In the autumn of 1917, he was seriously wounded during a German air raid.